duobitx/yass-simulator/README.md

 ### Prerequisites

 1. kubectl installed
-2. Github account with access to PhiLab organisation
+2. GitHub account with access to PhiLab organisation
 3. Kubernetes cluster with admin privileges.

 #### Create kubernetes cluster using Kind